 In project management, the work breakdown structure (WBS) defines a deliverable-oriented hierarchical decomposition of all the essential work to be executed by the project team to accomplish the desired objectives and create the required deliverables.
 It’s made up of separate activities organized as packages or phases.

 It’s an organized and systematic way of illustrating a project to increase clarity.
 The primary purpose of the WBS is to describe what work needs to be done and how it fits within the project context.
-It’s essential to identify the tasks necessary for successful project completion, so you can have a clear understanding of what activities should be accomplished by specific dates.
+Identifying the tasks for successful project completion is essential, so you can clearly understand what activities should be accomplished by specific dates.

-A WBS can be used as a basis for finding the critical path and developing a network diagram that captures the flow of work needed to accomplish the project objectives.
+A WBS serves as a basis for finding the critical path and developing a network diagram that captures the flow of work needed to accomplish the project objectives.

 - Program – a broad, long-term objective that is often decomposed into a series of projects and sub-projects